Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/NotPrivateApis.md

 A private api is an api that a platform (in this case Apple) creates but attempts to hide from standard developers.
 This can be for a multitude of reasons including instability, volitilaty, and/or impending breaking changes.

 **BUT** a private api can also be powerful.
 If the world is your oyster, private apis make the galaxy your oyster.
 They can be very powerful and do a multitude of things.
-In the case of apple, most of these should be public apis instead of private.
+In the case of Apple, most of these should be public apis instead of private.

 ## Obfuscating Private API Usage